dietervdwes/TrakCare-Extract-Tool/README.md

-# Start here if you didn't get all the files via a Flash disk from Dieter
+# Start here if you DIDN'T get all the files via a Flash disk from Dieter
 This script needs:
 1. Node.js installed on the PC.
 2. VS Code installed (not necessary but highly recommended).